-Where a transcript indicates that a student has had certain courses that are parallel to I.T.C. required courses (Core), the student may request to have an examination in such area(s), and upon the successful completion of such examination(s) the student is exempted from that course(s) and he or she may be permitted to take advanced courses and in so doing meet field requirements.
+Where a transcript indicates that a student has had certain courses that are parallel to I.T.C. required courses (Core), the student may request to have an examination in such area(s), and upon the successful completion of such examination(s) the student is exempted from that course(s) and may be permitted to take advanced courses.
 It is to be noted that no credit will be given for courses from which the student has been exempted.
-The student's I.T.C. transcript shall indicate those courses from which the student has been exempted by examination.

 Withdrawals.
 A student is enrolled in a course after having registered for it, unless and until withdrawal from it according to procedure as stated in the Catalog.
-Privilege to withdraw from a course is the student's until the date stated; after this date further privilege may be granted for Providential reasons as stated.
+Privilege to withdraw from a course is the student's until the date stated: after this date further privilege may be granted for Providential reasons as stated.
 Instructors are required to report an earned grade for each student who does not withdraw officially, keeping in mind attendance requirements.